How to import existing infrastructure resources with Terraform

 variables.tf

-Save your AWS access keys etc. in environment variables.
+Store your AWS access keys in environment variables

 $ export TF_VAR_access_key=XXXXXXXXXXXXXXXXXX $ export TF_VAR_secret_key=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX $ export TF_VAR_role_arn=arn:aws:iam::XXXXXXXXXXXX:role/XXXXXXXXXXXXXXXXXXX

-Since nothing is imported now, execution ends with "No changes."
+Since we haven’t imported anything yet, the execution will end with “No changes.”

-To import existing resources with Terraform, run the "terraform import" command.
+To import existing resources using Terraform, run the "terraform import" command.

-The command format is described in the Terraform manual (*1) , so refer to it and execute the command below.
+The command format is described in the Terraform manual (※1) , so refer to it and run the following command.

 $ terraform import aws_vpc.vpc vpc-09a9f1827bfd851f4 Error: resource address "aws_vpc.vpc" does not exist in the configuration.
 Before importing this resource, please create its configuration in the root module.
 For example: resource "aws_vpc" "vpc" { # (resource arguments) }

-When importing, you will specify the resource type and name such as "aws_vpc.vpc", and the existing resource information will be imported for the resources in the tf file specified here.
+When importing, you will specify the resource type and name, such as "aws_vpc.vpc", and the information of existing resources will be imported into the resources in the tf file specified here

-Therefore, it is necessary to write the corresponding resources in the tf file in advance.
+Therefore, you need to write the corresponding resources in the tf file in advance

 Describe a vpc resource